Keto Chocolate Cake

 • In a separate bowl, add in the egg whites and beat using a hand mixer to stiff peaks, then set aside.

-• In another bowl, add in the egg yolks, butter, monk fruit/allulose, sour cream, remaining heavy cream, coffee mixture and vanilla.
+• In another bowl, add in the egg yolks, butter, monk fruit/allulose, sour cream, heavy cream, coffee mixture and vanilla.
 Mix until well combined.

 • Fold in the egg whites and mix until they are combined.
 Then mix in the dry ingredients and mix just until combined, without over-mixing.